-mid-13c., "sinfulness, infraction of the laws of God," from Old French crimne "crime, mortal sin" (12c., Modern French crime), from Latin crimen (genitive criminis) "charge, indictment, accusation; crime, fault, offense," perhaps from cernere "to decide, to sift" (from PIE root *krei- "to sieve," thus "discriminate, distinguish").
+mid-13c., "sinfulness, infraction of the laws of God," from Old French crimne "crime, mortal sin" (12c., Modern French crime), from Latin crimen (genitive criminis "charge, indictment, accusation; crime, fault, offense," which probably is from cernere "to decide, to sift" (from PIE root *krei- "to sieve," thus "discriminate, distinguish").

-But Klein (citing Brugmann) rejects this and suggests *cri-men, which originally would have been "cry of distress" (Tucker also suggests a root in "cry" words and refers to English plaint, plaintiff, etc.).
+Klein (citing Brugmann) rejects this and suggests *cri-men, which originally would have been "cry of distress" (Tucker also suggests a root in "cry" words and refers to English plaint, plaintiff, etc.).
 But de Vaan accepts that it is from cernere (compare discriminate).

-Meaning "offense punishable by law, act or omission which the law punishes in the name of the state" is from late 14c.
-Sense of "any great wickedness or wrongdoing" is from 1510s.
+The meaning "offense punishable by law, act or omission which the law punishes in the name of the state" is from late 14c.
+The sense of "any great wickedness or wrongdoing" is from 1510s.
 The Latin word is glossed in Old English by facen, which also meant "deceit, fraud, treachery."
-Crime wave first attested 1893, American English.
+Crime wave is attested by 1893, American English.

 updated on March 18, 2020